EthanGilles/Lab0/README.md

 Group Member Tasks:

-Ethan: Assign tasks to group members, set up GitHub repository, implementing the hasSameValue method
+Ethan: Creating the interface and class used for the activity, set up GitHub repository, implementing the hasSameValue method

 Coby: Implementing the findFrequent method